zostay/Smack/README.md

 zostay on irc.perl.org and Freenode, but it is unusual that I am actually looking at my chat window, so email is your best bet.

+## Getting Started

+* Install perl6 (For example, on Mac OSX, `brew install rakudo-star` (rakudo is a compiler for Perl 6.
+That command will put the `perl6` executable in your path.
+See [http://perl6.org/](http://perl6.org) for more details or how to install on other platforms).

+* Clone this repository (e.g. `git clone git@github.com:zostay/Smack.git` )

+* Go into the Smack directory and run `panda installdeps .`

+* Run `perl6 t/env.t` to run a few tests and see if things are working at a basic level